 NOTICE: State or local codes may only allow operation of this appliance in a vented configuration.
 Check your state or local codes.

-WARNING: Make sure the selector switch is in the OFF position before installing heater.
+WARNING: If optional remote control is used, make sure the selector switch is in the OFF position before installing heater.